coinfloor/API/BIST.md

 Params:

-* key - API key
+* User ID - user ID
-* core id - core id
+* API key - api key
-* tonce - tonce
+* Passphrase - passphrase
 * id - order ID

 Returns 'true' if order has been found and canceled.

 **N.B:**

-1. If the specified order could not be found, Bitstamp returns {"error": "Order not found"}.
-Coinfloor returns false in this case.
+1. If the specified order could not be found, Coinfloor returns **false**.

-2. If the specified order was found and canceled, Bitstamp returns true with a Content-Type: application/json header.
-Coinfloor returns true with a Content-Type: text/plainheader in this case.
+2. If the specified order was found and canceled, Coinfloor returns **true** with a Content-Type: text/plain header in this case.

 ####BUY LIMIT ORDER